pseeth/autoclip/README.md

 ## Tensorflow
 `autoclip`'s tensorflow API does not currently have feature parity with the torch API (If you want to change this, feel free to [contribute](#2)).
-The tensorflow API currently only supports the original AutoClip algorithm, and does not support checkpointing.
+As it is, the tensorflow API currently only supports the original AutoClip algorithm, and does not support checkpointing.
 Below is a short example:
 ```python
 import tensorflow as tf
 from autoclip.tf import QuantileClip